T: 01924 848806

 click here for details

-Summer is upon us and we have some great events and activities to keep you busy.
+We have some great events and activities to keep you busy, whatever the weather.
 Choose from our Wacky Wednesdays free activities for under 5s, craft & gift fairs and a walk through our lovely nature trail to name but a few.
 The adventure starts here...

 Once a month the Museum is home to a fantastic craft fair, with over 40 stalls selling quality gifts, jewellery and handmade crafts, these mini events are not to be missed.